 | Jan 17, 2026 | Saturday | Shab-e-Miraj | Islamic observance of Prophet Muhammad’s night journey. |

-| Jan 18, 2026 | Sunday | Mauni Amavasya ; Snan Daan Shradh | Silent New Moon.
+| Jan 18, 2026 | Sunday | Mauni Amavasya; Snan Daan Shradh | Silent New Moon.
 Most important day of Magh Snan for Moksha. |

-| Jan 19, 2026 | Monday | Shri Vallabh Jayanti; Beginning of Gupt Navratra | Birth of Vallabhacharya.
-Start of 9-day secret worship of Goddess. |
+| Jan 19, 2026 | Monday | Shri Vallabh Jayanti; Beginning of Gupt Navratra | Start of 9-day secret worship of Goddess Durga. |

-| Jan 20, 2026 | Tuesday | Chandradarshan | First sighting of the new moon after Amavasya. |
+| Jan 20, 2026 | Tuesday | Chandradarshan | First sighting of new moon after Amavasya. |

 | Jan 22, 2026 | Thursday | Vinayaki Ganesh Chaturthi; Til Chaturthi Sompada | Monthly Ganesha Chaturthi fast. |

-| Jan 23, 2026 | Friday | Vasant Panchami ; Birthday of Netaji Subhash Chandra Bose | Saraswati Puja.
-Onset of spring.
-Birth anniversary of Netaji. |
+| Jan 23, 2026 | Friday | Vasant Panchami; Birthday of Netaji Subhash Chandra Bose | Saraswati Puja.
+Onset of spring. |

-| Jan 25, 2026 | Sunday | Rath Saptami; Putra Saptami | Worship of Sun God.
+| Jan 25, 2026 | Sunday | Rath Saptami; Putra Saptami | Worship of the Sun God.
 Observance for child well-being. |

-| Jan 26, 2026 | Monday | Republic Day ; Bhishmashtami | National Holiday.
+| Jan 26, 2026 | Monday | Republic Day; Bhishmashtami | National Holiday.
 Commemoration of Bhishma Pitamah. |

 | Jan 29, 2026 | Thursday | Jaya Ekadashi | Ekadashi of Shukla Paksha in Magh.
 Brings success and spiritual liberation. |

-| Jan 30, 2026 | Friday | Bhishma Dvadashi; Pradosh Vrat; Martyrs’ Day (Shaheed Diwas) | Remembering Bhishma.
-Evening Shiva Puja.
+| Jan 30, 2026 | Friday | Bhishma Dvadashi; Pradosh Vrat; Martyrs’ Day | Remembering Bhishma.
 Death anniversary of Mahatma Gandhi. |

 Ekadashi Dates in January 2026